Dialectal Coverage And Generalization in Arabic Speech Recognition: Joint Models Dialect ID

 For inference, we experimented with two strategies: (1) \textbf{Transcribing with dialect forcing}, where we manually add the dialect ID to condition the decoder output; the decoder is forced to start predictions with the tokens \verb|<S> DIALECT| .
-(2) \textbf{Transcribing with dialect inference}, where we let the model predict the dialect token automatically.
-We use this approach for zero-shot ASR on unseen dialects.
+(2) \textbf{Transcribing with dialect inference}, where we let the model predict the dialect token.
+We use this approach for zero-shot ASR on unseen dialects (Table \ref{tab:zero_shot_dialects_performance}).

 The results of the models trained with joint dialects compared to models trained on MGB2 and QASR are shown in Table \ref{tab:expanded-dialect-error-rates}.
 Note that both MGB2 and QASR contain mostly MSA, but also a small amounts of various dialects, but their exact distribution is unknown.
-We also show the fine-tuning results from Table \ref{tab:results_on_dataset_collection} for easy comparison.
+We also reproduce the fine-tuning results from Table \ref{tab:results_on_dataset_collection} for easy comparison.
 We see that joint modeling results in improvement for low-resource dialects, including: JOR, TUN, and KUW, but degrades performance of the high-resource SYR and EGY dialects.
-Interestingly, dialect forcing, results in average performance similar to target fine-tuning, and dialect inference resulted in the best performance overall, followed by the model without dialect ID.
+Interestingly, dialect forcing was worse on average than joint modeling with no dialect ID, while dialect inference resulted in the best performance overall.
 We surmise that the model learns dialectal patterns that do not perfectly align with the dialect ID as indicated in the training data.
-Since the dialect IDs are coarse country-level approximations, letting the model infer the dialect that best aligns with the speech is the best approach for most cases.
-Many dialectal sets, such as SYR and SAU, contain a lot of MSA utterances that are incorrectly identified as dialectal, and low-resource dialects, such as KUW, are predicted as their closest high-resource variant, such as SAU.
+Since the dialect IDs are coarse country-level approximations, letting the model infer the dialect based on the speech is the best approach for most cases.
+Many dialectal sets, such as SYR and SAU, contain a lot of MSA utterances that are incorrectly identified as dialectal.

-Figure \ref{fig:DID} illustrate dialect inference errors.
+Figure \ref{fig:DID} illustrates dialect inference errors.
 Note that the number of errors is proportional to the test data size.
 The overall dialect identification performance is around 90\%.
+Some low-resource dialects, such as KUW, are predicted as their closest high-resource variant, such as SAU, resulting in worse performance compared to joint models without a dialect ID, but on average, dialect forcing leads to the lowest WER.